merkle-open/generator-nitro/packages/generator-nitro/generators/app/templates/readme.md

 npm start
 ```

-### Use Dashboard (deprecated)

-Or use the dashboard to get an overview of the important npm scripts and documentations.

 ### Usage with docker (experimental)

 For information on how to use Nitro with docker, please refer to [nitro-docker.md](./project/docs/nitro-docker.md).